isomerpages/imsilver/pages/articles/07-10-19-helping-seniors-use-their-smartphones.md

 The Digital Clinics are free and held regularly in public libraries and community spaces for all age groups.<br>

 ![image2](/images/articles/helping-seniors-use-their-smartphones/helping-seniors-use-their-smartphones-2.jpg)
-DIGITAL CLINIC VOLUNTEER, Mr Selvaraj Antonyrai, 30<br>
+Digital Clinic Volunteer, Mr Selvaraj Antonyrai, 30<br>

 **Preparing Singaporeans To Be Digitally Ready**<br>